MoMEMta/Tutorials/README.md

 - MoMEMta >= 0.1.0 (and its requirements, such as LHAPDF, Boost)
 - A C++-11 capable compiler

+**Notes**:
+- This is the development branch of the Tutorials, meaning that compatibility with the latest development version of MoMEMta is not guaranteed.
+To ensure the Tutorials work properly, select a branch corresponding to your installed version of MoMEMta.
-**Note**: MoMEMta needs to be installed on the system (locally or globally), cf. MoMEMta documentation.
+- MoMEMta needs to be installed on the system (locally or globally), cf. MoMEMta documentation

 ## Install